kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 ```
 We see that it is useful to print out values on the console during development, to verify execution.

 Observe that deploying a smart contract is nothing else than making a transaction with the blockchain.
-Referring to the section "Back to basics" we see that when we deploy, we made a transaction with the community of blockchain nodes, telling them "*I pay x gas fees and in exchange please you record in the blockchain that this contract is now available for execution at address xxx*".
+Referring to the section "Back to basics" we see that when we deploy, we made a transaction with the community of blockchain nodes, telling them "*I pay x gas fees and in exchange please you all record in the blockchain that this contract is now available for execution at address xxx*".
 We'll see the contract address value below.
 -	**Hint**: click on the caret "V" at the right of the button "Debug".
 The Console expands to display lengthy details of the deployment.
 We are not explaining them in detail yet today.
 ![Deploy](./images/26b-Deploy.png)